 JJ shares, “Our lives are full of choices, and the choices we make today affect our tomorrows.
 And our tomorrows become our future.
 Every choice that we make, whether it’s big or small, whether it’s great or insignificant, should be made through the filter of the God we serve; through the lens of our faith.”

-For all the latest news about JJ Weeks, visit www.jjweeksband.com.
+For all the latest news about JJ Weeks, be sure to visit www.jjweeksband.com.